HyungseobKim/OpenGL-Project/README.md

 # OpenGL-Project
-This is a simple 3D graphics project with OpenGL.
-SDL is used for this project too.
+This is a simple 3D graphics project using OpenGL.

-It consists with 3 parts, which are the ground, the light source object and pickiable objects.
+SDL is used for making the window.

+The demo consists with 3 parts.

+### Ground
 The ground is where the shadow of each objects are drawn.

+### Light source object
 The light source object indicates position of the light source.
-It is moving, so it shows that drawing shadows is dynamic.
+It is moving and showing dynamic shadow drawing.

+### Pickable objects
 There are four objects that you can pick up and move by holding and dragging your mouse.
 - To enable picking up an object, I cast a line from the mouse position to object.
 - If you try to move down them under the ground, it checks the collision and denies.